-You should also see the three buttons on the phone screen.
+Connect to the AI2 Companion using the "Connect" menu.
+You should also see the three buttons on the mobile device screen.

-You should now have three buttons, one above the other.
+You should now have three buttons, one below the other.
 The next step is to make them line up horizontally.
 You do this using a HorizontalArrangement component.

-- From the Palette's Layout category, drag out a HorizontalArrangement component and place it under the buttons.
+- From the Palette's Layout drawer, drag out a HorizontalArrangement component and place it under the buttons.
 Change the name of this component from "HorizontalArrangement1" to "ThreeButtons".

 - In the Properties panel, change the Width of ThreeButtons to "Fill Parent..." so that it fills the entire width of the screen.

-- Move the three buttons side by side into the HorizontalArrangement component.
+- Drag the three buttons side by side into the HorizontalArrangement component.
 Hint: You'll see a blue vertical line that shows where the piece you're dragging will go.

 If you look in the list of project components, you'll see the three buttons indented under the ThreeButtons to show that they are now its subcomponents.
 Notice that all the components are indented under Screen1.

-You should also see your three buttons line up in a row on the phone screen, although things might not look exactly as on the Designer.
-For example, the Arrangement's outline shows in the Designer but not on the phone.
+You should also see your three buttons line up in a row on the screen of your mobile device, although things might not look exactly as in the Designer.
+For example, the Arrangement's outline shows in the Designer but not on the device.

-In general, you use Screen Arrangement to create simple vertical or horizontal layouts.
+In general, you use Layout Arrangements to create simple vertical or horizontal layouts.
 You can create more complex layouts by nesting Screen Arrangement components.
 There is also a TableArrangement component (not covered in this tutorial).

-- From the Palette's Drawing and Animation category drag a Canvas component onto the Viewer.
+- From the Palette's Drawing and Animation drawer, drag a Canvas component onto the Viewer.
 Change its name to "DrawingCanvas".
 Set its Width to "Fill Parent" and set its Height to 300 pixels.

 - Add a Background Image to the Canvas.
-Click on the field containing "None..." next to BackgroundImage in the canvas's Properties panel.
-You can use the same kitty.png file, if you still have it on your desktop from an earlier tutorial.
-Or you can use another image.
+Click on the field containing "None..." next to BackgroundImage in the Canvas's Properties panel.
+You can use the same kitty.png file, from the HelloPurr tutorial, or you can use another image of your choosing.

-You can use any image you like, but you'll get the best results if the size of the image (in pixels) is close to the size at which you'll be showing it on the phone.
-Also, large images will take a long time to load, and might exceed the memory capacity of the phone allocates for applications.
+You can use any image you like, but you'll get the best results if the size of the image (in pixels) is close to the size at which you'll be showing it on the device.
+Also, large images will take a long time to load, and might exceed the memory capacity of the device allocates for applications.

-- From the Palette, drag the final button onto the screen, placing it under the canvas.
-Rename this button component to "ButtonWipe" and change its Text attribute to "Wipe".
+- From the Palette, drag the final Button onto the screen, placing it under the Canvas.
+Rename this Button component to "ButtonWipe" and change its Text property to "Wipe".

 You've now completed the steps to set the appearance of your app.
 Here's how this should look in the Designer.
 Next, you'll define how the components behave.

 Click the Blocks button to switch to the Blocks Editor.
-First you will set up the buttons that change the paint color.
-Later you will add blocks to decide what happens when someone touches or drags the screen.
+First you will code the buttons that change the paint color.
+Later you will add blocks to code what happens when someone touches or drags the screen.